Epsilon-Alpha/csvUpload/README.md

 * Visit http://localhost:6543/
 * Select a CSV file which is UTF-8 compatable, and has the first row as headers.
+* Two endpoints have been included:
+  * /datasets to view the currently added tables
+  * /columns/{table_name} to view the columns under a table

 ## Future improvements
 * Add more test cases
-* Give an option to select from the tables uploaded so far
 * Use Celery

 ## References